Jason-nzd/no-encode-video-joiner/readme.md

 ![Logo](app-logo.png)

 A simple PyQt6 desktop application to join/concatenate video files **without re-encoding** using FFmpeg.
+Not re-encoding means the process is very fast and there is no quality loss.

 ## Features